greenelab/phenoplier/README.md

 The code to preprocess data and generate results is in the `nbs/` folder.
-All notebooks are organized by directories, such as `01_preprocessing`, with file names that indicate the order in which they should be run.
+All notebooks are organized by directories, such as `01_preprocessing`, with file names that indicate the order in which they should be run (if they share the prefix, then it means they can be run in parallel).
 For example, to run all notebooks for the preprocessing step, you can use this command (requires [GNU Parallel](https://www.gnu.org/software/parallel/)):